iris-xia-2020/serum-academy/content/serum-project-ideas/project-ideas/_index.en.md

 - Can support 2-token AMM or more

-- Must trade via the orderbooks
+- Must trade via the orderbooks by:

-  - Send post-only orders to replicate the curve
+  - (a) Putting out a set of offers with a depth curve that matches the AMM curve
+  - (b) Doing the same with bids
+  - (c) Whenever an offer gets filled, replace it with a bid at the same price/size (post-only), and vice versa when a bid gets filled

 - Parameters must be reasonable